HIN233/HIN233.github.io/src/content/posts/en/graph.md

 - There was a moderate increase from 10% to 25% with some slight fluctuations during 20 years from ...to ....

-- The ...stayed at approximately ...with some fluctuations from ... to ....
+- The ... stayed at approximately ... with some fluctuations from ... to ....

 - The percentage of ... went up sharply from 10% during the early few years between 1960 and 1970 and it leveled off at 25% until 1980.